sujayxaradhya/Meme-Generator-App/README.md

 # Meme-Generator-App
-This is the meme generator application made on the React and Vite combo.
+This is the React-Vite sample project:
+A Meme Generator Application made on the React and Vite combo.